optimizely-solutions/README/README.md

 2. The code sample is reviewed for sufficient browser support (if client-side web)
 3. Validated with at least one customer in production
 4. The code sample should be *generalized* beyond a single customer use case.
-5. The code sample is well documented.
+5. The code sample is well documented and includes the following items.
  * Description
  * Use cases
  * Expected Behavior